david-torres/scrapbots/RULES.md

 lane: The play area has 3 Lanes.
 Each player will build Scrapbots in their end of each Lane.

-market: The row of cards currently available for purchase.
-Cards are dealt to the Market from the center deck.
+market: The row of cards currently available for purchase using Scrap.
+Cards are dealt to the Market from the main deck.

 pool: An imaginary holding area for the resources you generate during your turn.

-ready: Flip a scrapbot face-up to Ready it.
-Only ready scrapbots may attack.
+ready: Turn a Scrapbot vertical to Ready it.
+Only Ready Scrapbots may attack.

 repair: Remove damage counters from a Scrapbot.